linh0404/open-house/README.md

 # Contributors
 This project was completed as the final project for Monash University's Coding Bootcamp.
-Big thank you to our Instructor and TA's, Fareez, Marc and Tim for all their help throughout the course.
+Big thank you to our Instructor and TA's, Fareez, Marc, Tim and Elvin for all their help throughout the course.

-Elvin